FDSN/StationXML/docs/level-station.rst

    .. container:: description

-      Description of the location of the station using geopolitical entities (country, city, etc.).

-      Description of a site location using name and optional geopolitical boundaries (country, city, etc.).
+      Description of a location using name and optional geopolitical boundaries (country, city, etc.).